To be admissible to the BC Early Childhood Education Basic Certificate Program, you need the following:

 If you have any questions about how to meet the English requirement, please contact us at email@example.com.

-- Have achieved third-year standing at an accredited post-secondary institution (i.e., you have completed your 2nd year in, or have graduated from, a four-year degree at an approved university, or have completed 60 credits in a two-year program at an approved university or college).
+- Achieved third-year standing at an accredited post-secondary institution, (i.e., you have completed your 2nd year in, or have graduated from, a four-year degree at an approved university, or have completed 60 credits in a two-year program at an approved university or college).